VPN Review: IPVanish

 IPVanish seems to have grown wiser with age.
-A few years back, the provider advertised itself as "the fastest, most reliable VPN service in the world", however, has prudently ceased doing so.
-This might signal that the legal department won out, but we like to think that those leading the company had an epiphany, realizing that speed isn't everything.
-Below, we'll let you know how IPVanish really performs, including its speed, and what else the service has to offer.
+In the past, it advertised itself as "the fastest, most reliable VPN service in the world", however, has prudently stopped doing so.
+Maybe the legal department won, but we like to think that IPVanish's leadership realized that speed isn't everything.
+Below, we'll let you know how IPVanish really performs and what the service has to offer.

 What Is IPVanish?

-IPVanish is a US-based VPN provider which offers desktop clients for Windows and macOS, as well as apps for Android, iOS, and Fire TV.
+IPVanish* is a US-based VPN provider offering desktop clients for Windows and macOS, as well as apps for Android, iOS, and Fire TV.
 The service also supports Linux, ChromeOS, and routers.

-Launched by Mudhook Media Inc. in 2012, IPVanish became part of the Los Angeles-based tech firm, StackPath, in 2019.
+Launched by Mudhook Media Inc. in 2012, IPVanish became part of StackPath, an LA-based tech firm in 2019.

 Solid server network